kolodny/jsan/README.md

 ### JavaScript "All The Things" Notation
 ![JSAN](https://i.imgur.com/IdKDIB6.png)

-Easily stringify and parse any object including objects with circular references, using the familar `parse` and `stringify` methods.
+Easily stringify and parse any object including objects with circular references or dates, using the familar `parse` and `stringify` methods.

 ### Usage